-For all Action Alternatives, the AIB would continue its current use and planned improvements as a location for a variety of interim uses, special events and exhibits until renovation for a permanent use is designated by Congress, including a potential Latino Museum for which a bill has been introduced in both the Senate and the House of Representatives.
+For all Action Alternatives, the AIB would continue its current use as a location for a variety of interim uses, special events and exhibits until renovation for a permanent use for AIB, to accommodate a future museum and exhibition-related programming as well as rotating exhibits, is complete.

 Accommodation for a permanent use of AIB has been taken into account in the sizing and location of the central loading and mechanical facilities.
 The non-historic east door of the AIB would be removed and the interior of the AIB would be opened to provide a continuous connection from the Haupt Garden to the Hirshhorn Plaza.
 The surface parking lot east of AIB would be removed to expand the Ripley Garden.
 Structural underpinning to the west side of the AIB foundation would be added to accommodate below-grade excavation for the central utility plant.
-Lastly, progressive collapse measures to address seismic vulnerability would be implemented when the building is renovated.

 Elements common to all Master Plan Alternatives include the addition of a central mechanical plant to be located below grade between the existing Quadrangle building and the Arts and Industries Building.
-A central underground loading dock would be below the west end of the Castle and the Freer Gallery's north plaza would be constructed and would be accessed from a ramp to the west of the Freer Gallery.
+A central underground loading dock would be below the west end of the Castle and the Freer Gallery's north plaza constructed and would be accessed from a ramp to the west of the Freer Gallery.
 This larger loading facility would allow the current Sackler loading ramp to be removed from the Haupt Garden and would eliminate the need for the surface loading and parking lot to the east of the AIB building.
-Centralizing loading allows for the Smithsonian to accommodate the larger trucks used to deliver traveling exhibits and avoids the need for trucks to maneuver in the street or back down the existing one-way ramp at the Sackler.
+Centralizing loading allows for the Smithsonian to accommodate the larger trucks used to deliver exhibitions and avoids the need for trucks to maneuver in the street or back down the existing one-way ramp at the Sackler.
 The new loading would also provide additional recycling space and storage for Smithsonian Gardens grounds keeping equipment and supplies.
-It would allow a more distinct separation of collections loading from other loading, improving the security and environmental protection of the
+It would allow a more distinct separation of collections loading from other loading, improving the security and environmental protection of the Smithsonian's national collections and collections loaned by others.